ellisonbg/py4science/book/whirlwind_tour.rst

 tabular view of data much like a spreadsheet or SQL table, but is actually even more flexible than this.
 The `dtype
 <http://docs.scipy.org/doc/numpy/reference/generated/numpy.dtype.html>`_,
-which describes the datatype of the record array.
-The ``dtype`` object here maps the names of the fields *date*, *open*, *volume*, etc to the types ``|O4``, ``<f8``, ``<i4`` meaning "4 byte python object", "little endian 8 byte float" and "little endian 4 byte integer (endianess is the byte ordering used to represent the data and varies across different computing architectures).
+describes the datatype of the record array, and here associates the names of the fields *date*, *open*, *volume*, etc with the types ``|O4``, ``<f8``, ``<i4`` meaning "4 byte python object", "little endian 8 byte float" and "little endian 4 byte integer" (endianess is the byte ordering used to represent the data and varies across different computing architectures).

-In the printed record array above, we see that the values are *decreasing* over the rows, and normally we think of this data *increasing* in time.
-To sort a record array, just call the sort method, which will sort over the first column by default (you can pass in the *order* keyword argument to ``sort`` to sort over a different field.
+In the printed record array above, we see that the values are *decreasing* over the rows (most recent date is first), and normally we think of this data *increasing* in time.
+To sort a record array, just call the sort method, which will sort over the first column by default (you can pass in the *order* keyword argument to ``sort`` to sort over a different field).

 .. sourcecode:: ipython